mozillazg/ptcpdump/README.md

       --pid uint             Filter by process ID
       --pname string         Filter by process name
-      --print                Print parsed packet output, even if the raw packets are being saved to a file with the -w flag -c, --receive-count uint   Exit after receiving count packets --version              Print the ptcpdump and libpcap version strings and exit -w, --write-file string    Write the raw packets to file rather than parsing and printing them out. e.g. ptcpdump.pcapng
+      --print                Print parsed packet output, even if the raw packets are being saved to a file with the -w flag -r, --read-file string     Read packets from file (which was created with the -w option). e.g. ptcpdump.pcapng -c, --receive-count uint   Exit after receiving count packets --version              Print the ptcpdump and libpcap version strings and exit -w, --write-file string    Write the raw packets to file rather than parsing and printing them out.
+They can later be printed with the -r option. e.g. ptcpdump.pcapng
 ```